-A stocks and shares ISA protects your portfolio from tax.
-For this reason, if you are serious about investing in shares, one of the best ways to do so in the UK is inside an ISA.
+A stocks and shares ISA protects your investments from tax on growth and income.
+If you are serious about investing then one of the best ways to boost your wealth in the UK is to build your portfolio inside an ISA.

 Why open a stocks and shares ISA?